Top video collaboration tools: Conferencing software platform for a modern workplace

 - Access to both video and audio solutions, for flexibility and ease.

 - Some sort of meeting analytics, so you can keep tabs on how effective your meetings are.

 - Exceptional 24/7 online support at all times, in case issues pop up.

-Still, these features can make for a much better conferencing experience.
+Still, these features can make for a much better conferencing and collaboration experience.